Browse our Products

 A challenging economy has resulted in larger class sizes, increased workloads and more stress for faculty at colleges and universities across the country.
 Times like these can make it tough for educators to stay enthusiastic, but it’s vital that they do so, for the sake of their students, their institutions, their careers and their own well-being.
 This seminar will teach you how you can innovate your way past career stagnation and engage your students like never before.

-It’s not surprising that many new faculty members struggle when they are first asked to lead their own classes.
 Bad habits picked up early in a teaching career can become self-defeating in the long term.
 Drawing upon our presenter's fifteen years of teaching and mentoring experience, we offer compelling and realistic advice on day-to-day teaching and improving student learning to guide new faculty members around predictable pitfalls and set them on the path to a rewarding teaching career.

 Students can’t overcome bad habits they don’t know they have.
 We'll show you how to establish a climate of trust in which students can learn to recognize blind spots, gaps and contradictions in the way they think.
 We also share techniques to enhance classroom discussion and make it a vehicle for active learning and intellectual development.